polyurichard/lectures/OOD/oo.md

 #  Introduction to Object-Oriented Design
+Object-Oriented Design (OOD) is a programming paradigm that uses "objects" to design applications and computer programs.
+This results in more efficient, maintainable, and scalable software

+In this lecture, we will learn about different Object-Oriented (OO) concepts using an RPG game as an example.

 ## Define the Player Class
-In this lecture, we will learn about different Object-Oriented (OO) concepts using an RPG game as an example.

 In OO Design,
 - A **Class** is a blueprint for an object.